-The shallow man has recently sat through a number of Dutch TV programmes.
-The quality of these vary from appalling to downright insulting to the intelligence.
+The shallow man has recently sat through several Dutch TV programmes.
+The quality of these varies from appalling to downright insulting to the intelligence.
 The person I blame for this sorry state of affairs is John De Mol, one of the creators of Big Brother.
-The shallow man remembers the original series of Big Brother that was shown in the UK not long after the original Dutch version and the impact it had on television globally.
-Television companies realized that instead of spending a considerable amount of money on expensive original drama productions that they could give the public what they obviously wanted, reality TV.
+The shallow man remembers the original Big Brother series shown in the UK not long after the original Dutch version and the impact it had on television globally.
+Television companies realized that instead of spending a considerable amount of money on expensive original drama productions, they could give the public what they obviously wanted: reality TV.

 The production costs of Reality shows cost significantly less than that of drama, which often features actors and actresses who spent years learning their trade and are able to demand good fees for appearing in such shows.
-Reality TV on the other hand, is cheap, featuring egomaniacs who are so desperate to appear on TV that they will practically work for free in order to get exposure.
+Reality TV, on the other hand, is cheap, featuring egomaniacs who are so desperate to appear on TV that they will practically work for free to get exposure.

-Without Big Brother, we would not be subject to lives of the Kardashians, (yes even too shallow for the shallow man), Geordie and Jersey Shore, The Valleys etc. TV networks also realised that another way to exploit the viewers endless love of reality TV was to create scripted reality drama.
-These are shows that are allegedly based on real events and feature actors who are too talentless to appear in the Theatre or in any film or TV productions of quality and are therefore cheap and willing to appear in anything.
-This has led to programmes such as the only way is essex, Achter Gesloten Deuren, Beschuldigd and the subject of todays post, Overspel in de Liefde.
+Without Big Brother, we would not be subject to the lives of the Kardashians (yes, even too shallow for the shallow man), Geordie and Jersey Shore, The Valleys etc. TV networks also realised that another way to exploit the viewer’s endless love of reality TV was to create scripted reality drama.
+These are shows that are allegedly based on real events and feature actors who are too talentless to appear in the Theatre or any film or TV productions of quality and are therefore cheap and willing to appear in anything.
+This has led to programmes such as the only way is Essex, Achter Gesloten Deuren, Beschuldigd and the subject of today’s post, Overspel in de Liefde.

-The father of the shallow man used to say that when you fall once, you can only fall lower.
-Well today, I’m proving Mr Shallow Man senior correct.
+The father of the shallow man used to say that you can only fall lower when you fall once.
+Well, today, I’m proving Mr Shallow Man senior correct.
 I’ve fallen, from Achter Gesloten Deuren, to Goede Tijden Slechte Tijden even lower now to Overspel in de liefde!

 Casting policy for Overspel in de liefde